Matthew Opdyke, Ph.D.

 - Master of Science, Environmental Science, Indiana University at Bloomington, Ind.

 - Doctor of Philosophy, Aquatic Biogeochemistry, University of Illinois at Urbana-Champaign

 - Politics and the Environment

-Matthew Opdyke, Ph.D., is an associate professor of environmental science at Point Park University.
+Matthew Opdyke, Ph.D., is a professor of environmental science and director of the Master of Science in environmental studies program at Point Park University.
 Opdyke earned his Ph.D. at the University of Illinois in Urbana-Champaign studying the connection between stream geomorphology and nitrogen cycling in steams impacted by agriculture.
 He then pursued a postdoctoral research position at Michigan State University in East Lansing where his research focused on novel, stable isotope techniques to differentiate among sources of nitrous oxide in soils.
 As a professor at Point Park, Opdyke received external research grants to fund his research with students and send them to international conferences.